maluguaiwan/upadd-docker/README.md

 127.0.0.1 www.site1.com
 127.0.0.1 www.site2.com
 ```

+The first edition is DNMP, and we modified it based on this
+* https://github.com/yeszao/dnmp.git

 Then you can visit from browser.

-According to DNMP secondary modification
-* https://github.com/yeszao/dnmp.git